g5ostXa/hyprarch2/README.md

 It is recommended to have a minimal, up-to-date Arch-base installation.

 > [!IMPORTANT]
-> If installing on bare metal, do not forget to _backup your current installation_ before proceeding.
+> If installing on bare metal, do not forget to _backup your current installation_ before proceeding.\
-> - Installing in `virt-manager` requires you to:
+> Installing in `virt-manager` requires you to:
 > - Enable `[3D acceleration]` in `[Video Virtio]`.
 > - Set `[Listen type]` to `[None]` in `[Display Spice]`.
 > - Set the `virtual machine environment` in [`hyprland.conf`](/dotfiles/hypr/hyprland.conf).